By Nicole Charlotte • Last Updated: January 14, 2026

 Most premium AI keyboards now offer:

 These features combine to create an experience that's not just about typing faster—it's about communicating better in every situation.
-And that's why they've become essential tools rather than optional accessories in 2025.
+And that's why they've become essential tools rather than optional accessories in 2026.

 So what options are actually out there if you're looking to upgrade your typing experience?
-The market for AI keyboards has exploded in 2025, with options ranging from free basic versions to premium feature-packed keyboards.
+The market for AI keyboards has exploded in 2026, with options ranging from free basic versions to premium feature-packed keyboards.
 Here's a rundown of the most popular ones:

 The Grammarly Keyboard builds on their desktop success:

-Google's keyboard now features Gemini AI:
+Google's keyboard now features the powerful Gemini Ultra AI model in 2026:

 A newer entrant focusing on speed combined with intelligence: